simongonzalezdc/kyanite.sh/FINAL_POLISH_COMPLETE.md

 ## 🎉 **CONCLUSION: MISSION ACCOMPLISHED**

-**NEON Focus** has evolved from a simple AI todo concept into a **premium, production-ready AI-powered task manager** that showcases the complete capabilities of modern Go development and the entire Charm ecosystem.
+**focus.sh** has evolved from a simple AI todo concept into a **premium, production-ready AI-powered task manager** that showcases the complete capabilities of modern Go development and the entire Charm ecosystem.

 **Final Status:** 🏆 **PERFECT 10/10 - PRODUCTION READY** 🏆